catherinepollard/futurenhs-platform/docs/testing/test_approach.md

 Once thoroughly tested in a temporary ‘staging’ environment the changes would be rolled out to Production.

 ### Performance Testing
 To avoid negatively affecting Production performance it would be wise to test performance/load testing in a separate temporary environment that mirrors Production.
 We can use a framework such as Gatling in conjunction with Postman to perform load testing to stress the platform and measure performance.
-It would useful to establish a baseline for future comparison.
+It would be useful to establish a baseline for future comparison.

 ## Levels of Testing
 ### The Testing Pyramid